Giskard-AI/giskard-hub/README.md

 )
 ```

-You can now use the `hub` client to control the LLM Hub!
+You can now use the `hub` client to control the Giskard Hub!
 Let's start by
 creating a fresh project.

 ### Create a project